TenjinInc/invar/README.md

     * No proliferation of irrelevant files
 * Config file code interpretation (eg. ERB in YAML)
     * Security implications
-    * File structure complexity
+    * No file structure complexity
-    * Value ambiguity
+    * No value ambiguity

 ### But That's Bonkers